psu13/mutable-hakyll/posts/you-cant-go-back.md

 author: psu
 ---

 A couple of months ago Kodak announced that they would stop manufacturing <a href="https://en.wikipedia.org/wiki/Kodachrome">Kodachrome slide film</a>.
 Given that this is a product that has been continually available for longer than most current photographers have been alive, you would think that this was a pretty big deal.
 But no. The end result of the digital vs. film battle <a href="/requiem-for-the-latent-image.html">was so predetermined</a> that even that bastion of irrational nostalgia: the Leica Users Group mailing list barely made a peep about it.
-The truth is that Kodachrome died in the 1980s when Fuji introduced Velvia.
+The truth is that Kodachrome died in 1990 when Fuji introduced Velvia.

 So what did I do to mark this historic event?
 In a fit of <a href="/false-nostalgia.html">irrational nostalgia</a>, I bought five of the last rolls of Kodachrome from B&H and cracked open a couple of my film cameras to get busy.